 “I advise clients to think about their symptom types,” Krawiec continues.
 “For example, if they are plagued by guilt, anxiety, irritability, worthlessness, insecurity, negative thoughts, talk therapy may help.
 If their depressed symptoms are more physiological like fatigue, sleep problems, weight loss or weight gain, the somatic pain medication route makes sense.”

 If you’re considering harming yourself at all, medication may help lessen some of those thoughts.

 Unfortunately, there’s no one-size-fits-all answer.
 When I was on medication 10 years ago, my insurance covered psychiatric appointments, and there was a $20 copay.
 My medication had similar copays, as well.

-According to The National Alliance on Mental Illness, “The Affordable Care Act (ACA) requires that your health plan cover mental health equally to other treatments — this is called mental health parity.”
+According to The National Alliance on Mental Illness, “The Affordable Care Act (ACA) requires that your health plan covers mental health equally to other treatments — this is called mental health parity.”

 If you don’t have insurance, your doctor may be able to provide some samples, and you may consider opting for a generic alternative.
 You can also check out NeedyMeds, a national nonprofit that helps people find resources to afford medication.

 Finally, don’t be afraid to ask your current therapist if he or she offers flexible costs.